-Never install the heater
+WARNING: Never install the heater

 - in a bedroom or a bathroom

-- in a recreational vehicle
+- · in a recreational vehicle

 - where curtains, furniture, clothing, or other flammable objects are less than 36 inches from the front, top, or sides of the heater

 - as a fireplace insert

-- in high traffic areas
+- · in high traffic areas

-- in windy or drafty areas
+- · in windy or drafty areas

-This heater creates warm air currents.
+A CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
-Installing heater next to vinyl or cloth wall coverings or operating heater where impurities in the air (such as tobacco smoke) exist, may discolor walls.
+Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls.

 IMPORTANT: Vent-free heaters add moisture to the air.
 Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form from too much moisture.
-See Fresh Air for Combustion and Ventilation, pages 8 through 11.
+See Fresh Air for Combustion and Ventilation, pages 5 through 7.

-If you install the heater in a home garage
+A CAUTION: If you install the heater in a home garage